YishaiDredzen/AirlineDB/README.md

 # Airline Database - Ticketing Service
-Fake Airline Database for Database Project
+Fake Airline Database for Database Project.

 As a class, we decided to create a database for an airline company.
 Each group has taken a different part of the database.
 We took the booking and tickets part where passenger's (customer's) bookings are managed in the database.